 - Learn how to be assertive: Learn to say “No” in a way that’s calm and convincing.

 - Ask for help if necessary: If you’re faced with relentless bullying, don’t simply wait for it to go away.
 Reach out to a teacher, mentor, parent or counsellor to get some help with the problem.

 - Choose friends carefully: Remember, a true friend won’t push you to do something that makes you uncomfortable.
 And when it comes to resisting negative pressures, it helps to have a buddy.
 Agree that you’ll have each other’s backs on certain things, such as not drinking too much.

 - Use the delay tactic: Rather than answer immediately, say you’re going to think something over first.
 That time buffer makes your eventual “no” less of a surprise.

-- Think ahead: If you know there will be drugs or alcohol at a party, decide in advance how you will handle it, or make other plans.
+- Think ahead: If you know there will be drugs or alcohol at a party, decide how you will handle it or make other plans.

-Remember, students, if you encounter peer pressure don’t hold it back in your chest – it will be triggered you more intensely.
+Remember, if you encounter peer pressure, don’t hold it back in your chest – it will be triggered you more intensely.
 Simply talk to your first available person of trust (mentor/parent/unbiased friend).
-Make a plan and don’t demoralise yourself.
+Make a plan, and don’t demoralise yourself.
 The very first thing that can be affected by peer pressure is your decision-making sense.
-Once you are out of this sense, your confidence will be ruined and you find yourself in the pitch-black situation.
-You will feel there is no one who will understand you which Is simply not the case.
-Keep that in your mind that your most important peer in this whole world is – You.
+Once you are out of this sense, your confidence will be ruined, and you find yourself in a pitch-black situation.
+You will feel no one will understand you, which is simply not the case.
+Keep that in your mind that your most crucial peer in this whole world is – You.
 No friend is as important as yourself.